BookSellingApp/reactive-datastore/README.md

 Start **MongoDB** using `mongod`

-Install **MongoDB 3.4.10 Community** for exploring and manipulating the Mondo DB data or use **MongoDB Compass Community** with a UI for documents viewing and modifications.
+* Install **MongoDB 3.4.10 Community** for exploring and manipulating the Mondo DB data

     Start Mongo shell using `mongo --host localhost:27017`

 ```
 > use bookStoreApp
 switched to db bookStoreApp
 ```

+* Or use **MongoDB Compass Community** with a UI for documents viewing and modifications.

 Update the `application.properties` with relevant DB settings.